cmu-delphi/delphi-epidata/src/acquisition/covidcast/data_dir_readme.md

 If a filename is valid and all data in the file is valid, it will be listed in the successful archive.

+## administrators guide

+To add a new source, create a directory in `receiving/` with permissions that exactly match the other directories there.
+The easiest way to do this is to `cp -a` a directory from an existing source that happens to be empty.

+You do not need to create a directory in `archive/successful` or `archive/failed`; one will be created automatically as soon as it is needed.
+Do not modify the permissions in the archive directories, as a permissions error will crash the data ingestion job.

+The reason for each failed file is logged by Automation in the ~automation directory.
+Off-cycle ingestions can be scheduled using the Automation web console.